ShoaibBinMasud/soft-rank-energy-and-applications/README.md

 # Multivariate soft rank energy: sample efficiency, consistency, and generative modeling
-This repository provides several applications of novel multivariate soft rank energy and soft rank mmd towards developing a generative model.
+This repository provides two applications of novel multivariate soft rank energy (sRE) and soft rank mmd (sRMMD) towards developing a generative model.
+First, we use sRE and sRMMD as the loss functions in a simple generative model architecture to produce MNIST-digits.
+We then utilize the sRMMD in a deep generative model in order to produce valid knockoffs.